frippz/dotfiles/README.md

 $ ./install --except shell
 ```

-Open an new tab and run the install script again with only the shell directive
+Refresh your environment or just open an new tab and run the install script again with only the shell directive

 ```zsh
 $ ./install --only shell
 ```

-All done!
-Unless something went wrong, then go ahead and curse… 😖
+Done! 👍